Learning to Be Cautious: Experiments

 \section{Experiments}

-We now present a sequence of tasks that require agents to automatically learn cautious behavior.
-Tasks vary in difficulty from one that requires no sequential reasoning and includes a universal cautious action, to one that requires sequential reasoning and where the return from each action is context dependent, with a natural progression in-between.
-Experimental design details and hyperparameters for the algorithms tested are provided in Appendix A.
+We introduce a sequence of tasks designed to encourage agents to autonomously learn cautious behavior.
+Tasks vary in difficulty from one that requires no sequential reasoning and includes a universal cautious action, to one that requires sequential reasoning and where the return from each action is context-dependent, with a natural progression in-between.
+Additionally, we demonstrate that $k$-of-$N$ policies exhibit increasing caution as the $\nicefrac{k}{N}$ ratio decreases, (\ie/, with more risk aversion)\footnote{Our code is available at this \href{https://github.com/montaserFath/Learning-to-be-Cautious}{GitHub repository}: \url{https://github.com/montaserFath/Learning-to-be-Cautious}.}.
+We compare our approach to the $\optimalPolicyLabel(\hat{r})$ baseline, which represents the average performance of an ensemble, in which each neural network is trained to fit the return (like traditional RL).
+While POMDPs~\parencite{aastrom1965optimal}, Bayesian RL~\parencite{dearden1998bayesian}, or distributional RL~\parencite{bellemare2017distributional} may be considered as alternative baselines, these are not applicable in our experiments, as our deterministic environments lack aleatoric uncertainty and are fully observable.
+Experimental design details and hyperparameter tuning for the algorithms are provided in Appendix~\ref{app:mnist}.

-\textbf{Learning to Ask for Help.} Our first task is the previously described decision making task with MNIST images.
-The familiar states are the 60,000 training images in the MNIST digit dataset, where the initial state and each next state is sampled uniformly at random.
-Ten of the actions correspond to a digit label and a reward of $+1$ is given when the label matches the image and zero otherwise.
-The eleventh action can be thought of as an ``ask for help'' option that always receives a reward of $+0.25$.
-All action labels are solely to aid our discussion whereas the agent only observes action indices.
-The discount factor is zero so the agent's return is simply their reward, making this a contextual bandit task.
+\textbf{Learning to Ask for Help.} Our first task is the previously described decision-making task with MNIST images in Section~\ref{sec:motivate_example}.
+The familiar states are the $60$K training images in the MNIST digit dataset, where the initial state and each next state are sampled uniformly at random.
+Ten actions correspond to a digit label, and a reward of $+1$ is given when the label matches the image and zero otherwise.
+The eleventh action can be thought of as an ``ask for help'' option that always receives a reward of $+0.25$\footnote{ We also conducted a sensitivity study of the eleventh action's reward ranges in $(0.1, 0.25, 0.5)$ as shown in~\ref{app:sub_sub_mnist_help_reward}}.
+All action labels are solely to aid our discussion, whereas the agent only observes action indices.
+As $\gamma = 0$, the agent's return is simply the reward, making this a contextual bandit task.

-The $k$-of-$N$ CFR procedure iteratively improves an approximately robust policy by evaluating it on $N$ samples from a belief updating the policy according to the $k$-worst samples.
-Thus, for $T$ iterations, we need to train $NT$ neural networks.
-We train $2000$ reward models on the familiar MDP so that we can run $100$ CFR iterations with a maximum $N = 20$.
-These models also provide the basis for the $\optimalPolicyLabel(\hat{r})$ baseline, where each neural network in the ensemble represents an extrapolated reward model, $\hat{r}$.
-We set $N = 20$ $k = 1$ for the most robustness, $N = 10$ $k = 1$ for moderate robustness, and $N = 10$ $k = 5$ for marginal robustness.
 We represent each $k$-of-$N$ CFR instance with the last policy generated after $100$ iterations.